the-turing-way/the-turing-way/book/website/reproducible-research/code-quality/code-quality-error-management.md

 Writing good error messages is a skill that comes with a lot of practice.
 You have likely been on the receiving end of error messages that were of little use to you, and instead of helping you fix the problem, they only confused you.
 An error message is unhelpful when it is too broad, too vague, or unclear about what the next steps may be.
-When making your program robust, therefore, you should put thought into the information you provide in an error message.
+When making your program robust, you should therefore put thought into the information you provide in an error message.

 ```{figure} ../../figures/error-management.*
 ---